 - The group have adopted such nicknames as Ammunition Coalition, Brothers of the Covenant, Bone Soldiers, and the hashtag #BizCliz.

 - Red Oni, Blue Oni: Karl Anderson was usually the Blue to Doc Gallows as the "A Team", though occasionally he was the Red to AJ Styles instead.
+Likewise, Tama Tonga is usually the Blue to Tanga Loa, though occasionally will be the Red to Bad Luck Fale or Jay White.

 - The group is known to throw out crotch chops and 2 Sweet signs.
 Signs that were used by D-Generation X and the New World Order.
 Karl Anderson has stated in interviews they do it to pay homage to both groups.

 - Yujiro often does the Hip Sways that Rick Rude did when he removes his towel around his waist.
-He doesn't tell the music to be shut off and for the crowd to shut up though.
+He doesn't tell the music to be shut off and for the cro0wd to shut up though.

 - Kenny Omega is a WALKING homage to Japanese video gaming and Western film.
 He's a powerhungry psycho who dresses like Albert Wesker with Marion Cobretti's shades and Dante's hair.
 His theme song, called "Devil's Sky", sounds like it belongs to an epic boss battle in an Eastern RPG.
 His main finisher is called the One Winged Angel, and his stage screen graphic will often feature fire burning behind a picture of him.
-After Shinsuke Nakamura left New Japan he also added the Boma Ye…erm, V-Trigger to his arsenal.
+After Shinsuke Nakamura left New Japan he also added the Boma Ye erm, V-Trigger to his arsenal.
 Omega's also entered the Tokyo Dome twice with a Terminator gimmick, and invokes it from time to time; it's become something of a custom for New Japan fans to clap to the Terminator theme for some of Kenny's matches, especially for one of his spots where he recreates the Terminator's entrance before launching himself over the top rope.

 - One of Yujiro's valets during The 2015 World Tag League came out dressed up and dancing as Chun-Li.